wp-plugins/upprev/readme.txt

 === upPrev ===
 Contributors: iworks
 Donate link: http://iworks.pl/donate/upprev.php
-Tags: next post, previous post, notification, related, upPrev Requires at least: 3.1
+Tags: next post, previous post, notification, related, upPrev, flyout, new york times, NYTimes, animated, featured, related content
+Requires at least: 3.1
 Tested up to: 3.4.1
 Stable tag: 3.3.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-When a reader scrolls to the bottom of a single post, page or custom post type, show previous posts in the selected configuration.
+Display cool, animated flyout or fade box with related content.
+Just like New York Times.

 == Description ==

+Display cool, animated flyout or fade box with related content.
+Just like New York Times.

 When a reader scrolls to the bottom of a single post, page or custom post type, a button animates in the page’s bottom right or left corner,